Connect with others who understand.

 Kidney problems can also lead to amyloidosis.
 Your kidneys are responsible for filtering out waste that your body doesn’t need.
 If your kidneys aren’t working properly, they may not be able to eliminate harmful amyloid proteins.
 Some people with kidney disease also use dialysis treatments to help get rid of waste and toxins.
 However, dialysis may also be ineffective at removing amyloid deposits.
 If you have severe kidney problems, you have a greater chance of developing dialysis-related amyloidosis.

-Some people with other health conditions also develop amyloidosis.
-For example, up to 15 percent of people who have multiple myeloma are diagnosed with AL amyloidosis.
-Other conditions that can occur along with amyloidosis include Hodgkin lymphoma, cancer of the thyroid, and Whipple disease.
-However, it’s not always clear whether these other diseases actually cause amyloidosis.
+Other conditions that can occur along with amyloidosis include Hodgkin lymphoma, cancer of the thyroid, and Whipple’s disease.
+However, it’s not always clear whether these other diseases cause amyloidosis.

 Can Amyloidosis Be Prevented?